 dynaTrace Registration and Downloads

-Problem: From time to time it happens that users either don’t get their confirmation emails or get a permission denied message when accessing /topics/ajax-edition/.
+Problem: From time to time it happens that users either don’t get their confirmation emails or get a permission denied message when accessing /platform/digital-experience-monitoring/.

 Solution: check your spam folders or try re-registering again.
 If that doesn’t help simply send us an email through the Contact Form and we will solve the problem.

 Documentation on Dynatrace AJAX Edition

 Question: Where do I find documentation on the Dynatrace AJAX Edition or where do I go if I have questions?

 Answer: You can ask and find most answers on the dynaTrace AJAX Community Pages.
 Also check out the recorded Walkthrough Webinar that explains all features of Dynatrace AJAX Edition 2.0.
 The Dynatrace blog offers many AJAX related topics with Best Practices and Real Life Web 2.0 Performance Analysis samples.

 Problem: Dynatrace AJAX either doesn’t start up, it is not recording any activities or it only records certain activities of the browser.
 What is wrong?